 While automakers quickly adopted front disc brakes as a standard, and the front brakes account for 70% of a car’s braking, rear disc brakes first seen on performance cars have become an increasingly popular upgrade on classic cars as well.

-1967 Ford Mustang owner Pat Hazel admits in part he wanted to upgrade his car for the safety of disc brakes but also with his open wheel design it was also an appearance consideration.
-Regardless of your motivation we believe a rear disc brake conversion can be a great upgrade if you’re looking for additional peace of mind.
+1967 Ford Mustang owner Pat Hazel admits in part he wanted to upgrade his car for the safety of disc brakes, but with his open-wheel design, it was also an appearance consideration.
+Regardless of your motivation, we believe a rear disc brake conversion can be a great upgrade if you’re looking for additional peace of mind.

 We teamed up with Pat to bring his classic Mustang into the modern era, as we take this project step-by-step through the process of removing the old brake components and installing the new rear disc brakes.
 While the entire installation process only took a few hours, the benefits will be enjoyed for years to come.